Transcription

 Second mistake far too often and you do it constantly and it's not your fault.

-That's because that's how you learn a foreign language in school.
+Because that's how you learn a foreign language at school.

-It is to study lists and vocabulary lists in French without any context.
+It's studying lists and lists of vocabulary in French without any context.

 You may learn a lot of vocabulary in the short term, but in the long term, you will remember very few of those words.

-Again, I recommend that you learn words in context, through movies, books or dialogues, for example.
+Once again, I'd advise you to learn words in context, through films, books or dialogues, for example.

-Speaking of dialogues, I know that you love to learn new words, that you love to practice your French with authentic conversations.
+Speaking of dialogues, I know you love learning new words and practicing your French with authentic conversations.

-I have therefore decided to exceptionally open up to you, to offer you a dialogue that is normally reserved for the students of my school online on my site.
+So I've decided to open up to you, exceptionally, a dialogue that is normally reserved for my school's students online on my website.

-This is an authentic conversation with my brother where we talk about movies, the movies he went to see recently in the theater.
+This is an authentic conversation with my brother in which we talk about cinema, about the films he recently went to see at the cinema.
 And you have a vocabulary sheet to help you, as well as a transcript.

 To access this content, simply click on the link in the description of this video and you will receive it by email.